Jenna’s Law Helps Prevent Permanent Brain Injury

-As parents and former coaches for our children’s sports teams, Don Corson and I know the importance of safety on the field.
+As parents and former coaches for their children’s sports teams, Don Corson and Lara Johnson know the importance of safety on the field.
 If your child plays sports, you know that kids can get hurt.
 Injuries like bruised shins or twisted ankles are painful but they heal and don’t stop kids from returning to their normal activities in time.
-Unfortunately, other injuries, especially brain injuries can be more serious.
-Thankfully, a law in Oregon has recently been passed to help prevent the long-lasting effects of head injuries.
+Unfortunately, other injuries, especially brain injuries, can be more serious.
+Thankfully, a law in Oregon was passed to help prevent the long-lasting effects of some head injuries.

-As of January 1, 2014, Jenna’s Law (Oregon Senate Bill 721) requires sports leagues or non-school athletic teams to educate children over 12 and adults who are involved in their teams in recognizing and handling concussions.
+After January 1, 2014, Jenna’s Law (Oregon Senate Bill 721) required sports leagues or non-school athletic teams to educate children over 12 and adults who are involved in their teams in recognizing and handling concussions.

-Jenna’s law is an extension of “Max’s Law”, a 2009 landmark concussion law requiring high school athletic coaches to receive concussion training.
-The namesakes of the laws, Max Conradt and Jenna Sneva, sustained multiple concussions that led to lasting injuries.
+Jenna’s law is an extension of “Max’s Law,” a 2009 landmark brain injury law requiring high school athletic coaches to receive concussion training.
+The namesakes of the laws, Max Conradt and Jenna Sneva, sustained multiple concussions that led to lasting brain damage..

 Safety should be the first priority for any coach or parent, but brain injuries can be difficult to recognize.
 Further, studies have shown that the effects of sustaining a second concussion before the first is allowed to heal can lead to serious, long-term brain injury.
 Max Conradt sustained multiple concussions and now he must live in a long-term care facility for the rest of his life.
 While Max’s injury is not typical, his story shows us the importance of monitoring kids with concussions so more serious injuries are prevented.